Defining issue types, fields, and workflows

-People in general want to do the right thing.
-If team members are artificially blocked they will often go around the gates to be heard.
+People, in general, want to do the right thing.
+If team members are artificially blocked, they’ll often go around the gates to be heard.
 Teach people how to be complete rather than making issue submission difficult.

 5. Remove unnecessary fields

 Teams often change, and what was important a year ago may not be so important now.
-I found many times the user will come to me saying, “I absolutely need this field!”, then a couple of months go by and the team doesn’t use the field in the way the requester originally intended.
-In JIRA you can easily search to see how many issues use a particular field.
+I’ve found many times, users will say, “I absolutely need this field!” then a couple of months go by, and the team doesn’t use the field in the way the requester originally intended.
+In JIRA Software, you can easily search to see how many issues use a particular field.
 Let’s say we added a field called build number to the issue type bug.
 We can then run two queries to see the percent utilization of that field.

 Bugs that don’t have a build number